Time-Travel Rephotography: Introduction

 \section{Introduction}

 Abraham Lincoln’s face is iconic -- we recognize him instantly.
 But what did he {\em really} look like?
 Our understanding of his appearance is based on grainy, black and white photos from well over a century ago.
 Antique photos provide a fascinating glimpse of the distant past.
 However, they also depict a faded, monochromatic world very different from what people at the time experienced.
 Old photos distort appearance in other less obvious ways.
 For example, the film of Lincoln’s era was sensitive only to blue and UV light, causing cheeks to appear dark, and overly emphasizing wrinkles by filtering out skin subsurface scatter which occurs mostly in the red channel.
-Hence, the deep lines and sharp creases that we associate with Lincoln’s face (Figure \ref{fig:teaser}) are likely exaggerated by the photographic process of the time.
+Hence, the deep lines and sharp creases that we associate with Lincoln’s face (Fig.~\ref{fig:teaser}) are likely exaggerated by the photographic process of the time.

-To see what Lincoln really looked like, one could travel back in time to take a photo of him with a modern camera, and share that photo with the (modern) world.
-Lacking a time machine, we instead seek to simulate the result, by projecting an old photo into the space of modern images, a process that we call {\em time-travel rephotography} (Figure \ref{fig:teaser}).
+To see what Lincoln really looked like, one could travel back in time to take a photo of him with a modern camera, and share that photo with the modern world.
+Lacking a time machine, we instead seek to simulate the result, by projecting an old photo into the space of modern images, a process that we call {\em time-travel rephotography}.

 Specifically, we start with an antique photo as reference, and wish to generate the high resolution, high quality image that a modern camera would have produced of the same subject.
 This problem is challenging, as antique photos have a wide range of defects due both to the aging process (fading and dust) and to limitations of early cameras, film, and development processes (low resolution, noise and grain, limited color sensitivity, development artifacts).
-One approach is to try to restore the image, by applying digital filters that attempt to undo these defects, e.g., noise removal, image deblurring, contrast adjustment, super-resolution, and colorization.
+A common approach is to try to restore the image, by applying a sequence of digital filters that attempt to undo these defects, e.g., noise removal, image deblurring, contrast adjustment, super-resolution, and colorization.
 A challenge with this approach is that the properties of old film and the aging process haven’t been fully characterized – hence, undoing them is an ill-posed problem.
-Instead, we propose to {\em project} the antique photo on the the space of modern images, using generative tools like \stylegantwo{} \cite{karras2019style, karras2020analyzing}.
-We compare both approaches and show that the projection method generally yields superior results.